Thomas Jefferson High School (Brooklyn)

-Thomas Jefferson High School was a high school in the East New York section of Brooklyn, New York.
+Thomas Jefferson High School was a high school in the East New York neighborhood of Brooklyn in New York City.
 It was the alma mater of many people who grew up in the Great Depression and World War II and rose to prominence in the arts, literature, and other fields.
 In 2007, the New York City Department of Education closed the school and broke it into several small schools because of low graduation rates.